 SystemMessage(content='You are elementary teacher.
 You answer in short sentences.', additional_kwargs={}, response_metadata={})

-ChatPromptTemplate composes a list of message templates into a single reusable pipeline.
-Call .invoke() on the template with a dictionary of variable values to get a fully resolved list of messages ready for the model.
+Now, it's time to join the pieces.
+ChatPromptTemplate joins a list of message templates into a single reusable pipeline.
+We call .invoke() on the template with a dictionary of values, and we get back a filled list of messages, ready for the model.

 messages = [system, question]